Tom Gola: College career

-He averaged 20.9 points and 19.0 rebounds during 115 games and remains the NCAA All time rebounding leader with 2,201 career rebounds.

 He was inducted into the La Salle Hall of Athletes in 1961 and the Big 5 Hall of Fame in 1986.
 In 1977, Tom Gola was inducted into the National Polish American Sports Hall of Fame.
-Gola was listed on "ESPN's Countdown to the Greatest" College basketball players as #17.
+He was in the inaugural class of Atlantic Ten Legends.

-NBA career (1955–1966)
+Professional career

+Philadelphia / San Francisco Warriors (1955–1956, 1957–1962)

 After a phenomenal college career, Gola turned pro with the Philadelphia Warriors as a territorial draft pick.
 He teamed with All-Pros Paul Arizin and Neil Johnston to lead the Warriors to an NBA championship in 1956.
 He gained praise for concentrating on defense, passing and rebounding and allowing the other two to be the chief scorers during these years.
+It was his job to defend against the other team's best guard, and to be a playmaker on offense for his teammates.

+Gola served in the Army from 1956 to 1958, and he did not play in the 1956-1957 NBA season.
+He led the Warriors in assists in the 1957-1958 and 1958-1959 seasons, and was second-team All-NBA in 1957-1958.

-In 1959, Johnston temporarily retired due to a knee injury and the Warriors added seven-foot superstar Wilt Chamberlain.
-Again sacrificing himself for his team, Gola helped the Warriors consistently reach the NBA Playoffs, but they could not beat the star-studded Boston Celtics in the NBA Eastern Division during his seasons in the early 1960s even with Chamberlain.
+In 1959, Johnston retired after playing only 29 games in the 1958-59 season, due to a knee injury; and the Warriors added seven-foot superstar Wilt Chamberlain for the 1959-60 season.
+Again sacrificing himself for his team, Gola helped the Warriors consistently reach the NBA playoffs, but they could not beat the star-studded Boston Celtics in the NBA Eastern Division finals in 1960 and 1962, during his Warriors seasons in the early 1960s, even with Chamberlain.
 During the 1959–60 season, Gola became the first Warrior to have three straight games with a triple-double (the only other being Draymond Green, 2016).
 On January 10, 1960, Gola recorded 18 points, 19 rebounds and 11 assists in a 116–103 win over the New York Knicks.

+New York Knicks (1962–1966)

 Gola played with the New York Knicks from 1962 to 1966.
+He led them in assists in 1963-1964.

+Honors

-He was enshrined in the Naismith Memorial Basketball Hall of Fame on April 26, 1976.
+Gola was enshrined in the Naismith Memorial Basketball Hall of Fame on April 26, 1976.
+He was a five-time NBA All-Star.

-Coaching career (1968–1970)

-In 1968, Gola returned to his alma mater as head coach, leading the Explorers to a 37–13 record during his two-year stay.
-He was named Coach of the Year by Philadelphia and New York journalists.
-He led the Explorers to a 23–1 record during the 1968–69 season, but La Salle had been barred from the NCAA Tournament before the season because an alumnus had offered some players "no-show" jobs.
-The school's Tom Gola Arena was named after him.